chamblin/grappling/README.md

 ###name

 The application's name.
-This is what is displayed on the hook creation page.

-###logo

-The logo file.
-This is read into memory at runtime and is served from e.g. /logo.png.
-If it is provided, it is displayed on the hook creation page.
+It's important and should be unique on the redis url you use.

 #Heroku